MeraTutor/MeraTutor-Webapp/README.md

 MeraTutor is a smart AI-powered virtual teacher designed to help students learn in a way that fits their needs, making education accessible for everyone.
 It aims to solve the problems in the current education system, especially for students from underserved communities or those with special needs, by providing a personalized learning experience that adapts to each student’s situation.

-By leveraging the power of AI and technology, our solution(MeraTutor) aims to bridge the educational divide, ensuring that students in vulnerable communities receive the quality education they deserve.
+By leveraging the power of Generative AI, our solution(MeraTutor) aims to bridge the educational divide, ensuring that students in vulnerable communities receive the quality education they deserve.
 This solution not only helps prevent learning loss during critical times but also empowers students to take control of their learning journey.
 Ultimately, we envision a future where every child, regardless of their circumstances, has access to engaging, personalized, and effective education, enabling them to thrive academically and beyond.

 Our solution(MeraTutor) centers around an innovative AI-powered virtual teacher designed to address the educational disruptions faced by students in vulnerable communities, particularly those impacted by climate change, conflict, or economic hardship.
 This virtual teacher provides a dynamic and interactive learning experience that ensures continuous education, even when students cannot physically attend school.